Matt Watson (YouTuber): Epic SMP (2021)

-On January 14, 2021, Watson announced the creation of Epic SMP, a collaboration with 41 other online content creators, including Hanson, O'Donovan, Markiplier and Jacksfilms, to simultaneously play on a single private online multiplayer Minecraft server while live streaming their various in-game perspectives on YouTube or Twitch.
-The project's basic concept was inspired by similar "SMP" Minecraft multiplayer collaborations, like the Hermitcraft and Dream SMP servers.
+On January 14, 2021, Watson announced the creation of Epic SMP, a collaboration with 41 other online content creators—including Hanson, O'Donovan, Markiplier and Jacksfilms—to simultaneously play on a single private online multiplayer Minecraft server while live streaming their various in-game perspectives on YouTube or Twitch.
+The project's basic concept was inspired by prior similar "SMP" Minecraft multiplayer collaborations, like the Hermitcraft and Dream SMP servers.
 Zackerie Fairfax later wrote for Screen Rant that Watson's server briefly became one of the "three major" SMP projects, alongside the aforementioned two, until its activity declined after about a month.

 Music career

 Musical comedy and music videos (2015–2020)

 Watson started his music career by making comedic songs for his various YouTube projects.
-In 2015, Cyndago uploaded the video for their parody song "Blonde Boyz", which received 5 million views by 2020 and 12 million by 2025.
+In 2015, Cyndago uploaded the video for their parody song "Blonde Boyz", which went viral by 2020, and has received 12 million views.
 Watson and Magee continued making comedic music videos for SuperMega, such as "My Two Lovely Uncles" and "Skater Boy and Friendly Cop".
+Since 2018, SuperMega has uploaded seven albums in the annual Nathan's Christmas series of parody Christmas music, which Watson performs as his character Nathan.
+This excludes 2023, when SuperMega went on hiatus.

 In 2019, Watson directed the music video for "Cha Cha" by rapper Freddie Dredd; it was the first work released by Lazy Eye, a music video production company founded by Watson and his friends.

 On March 26, 2020, amidst the growing pandemic of COVID-19 in the U.S., Watson released "Covid-19 type beat", a rap song and accompanying music video where he gives advice for avoiding and not spreading the disease, such as not going to crowded public areas.
 Joseph Earp wrote for Junkee that the song was "basically [a] genuine masterpiece" for its lyrics and catchiness, and "legitimately excellent" compared to other musicians' PSAs about the disease.